Simple Rice Pilaf

 I am finally getting around to posting my Chicken Shawarma recipes… Honestly between working, kids and Project Food Blog, I’ve been very busy!
-Not to mention that today is my youngest daughters 6th birthday… I can barely type that without wanting to blubber like a baby.
+Not to mention that today is my youngest daughters 6th birthday… I can barely type that without wanting to ugly cry.

 It’s a Girl!!